-As the A level builds upon scientific and technical previous knowledge, students should have achieved a B grade in Higher Tier GCSE Mathematics rather than Numeracy as this contains the algebra necessary for success at A level.
+As the A level builds upon scientific and technical previous knowledge, it is essential that students have achieved the B grade on the Higher Tier Mathematics GCSE (rather than Intermediate or Numeracy) as this tier and paper contains the algebra necessary for success at A level.
 For Further Maths students should have achieved an A grade in GCSE Mathematics.